-ESP32 touch sensor – How to use touch pins as a button
+ESP32 Capacitive Touch Sensor – How to use them as a button

-Pin mapping of touch pins with GPIO pins is shown below.
-This pin mapping is for ESP32 Devkit DOIT.
+This pin mapping for 30 pins ESP32 Devkit version is shown below.
 But you can check the pinout image of other types of ESP32 development boards.
-Devkit supports 9 touch pins out of total 10 touch pins available on ESP32 WROOM chip.
+Devkit supports 9 touch pins out of a total of 10 touch pins available on the ESP32 WROOM chip.
 Touch1 is not available on this version of ESP32.
-Because Touch1 is shared with GPIO0 and it is not available on Devkit DOIT board.
-Rest of the pin mapping is given below and also shown in the image below.
-In image blue color rectangles are showing a touch sensor on both sides of the development board.
+Because Touch1 is shared with GPIO0 and it is not available on the ESP32 Devkit board.

 • Touch0 >> GPIO4